Listen up, folks — let’s keep focussed for a minute…

 But they don’t tackle the root cause of the problem.

-There are actually FOUR possible root causes of your inability to focus as well as you want to (which is, I guess, the reason you’re reading this post, right):
+There are actually FOUR possible root causes of your inability to keep focussed (which is, I guess, the reason you’re reading this post, right):

 And this last one, mindpower, is the foundation for everything.